Welsh Castles Relay 2017 (10-11 June)

 Welcome to The Castles, a 2 day, 20 stage, 211 mile, staggered relay race mostly on road but with many hills and mountains on route from Caernarfon to Cardiff with an overnight stay in Newtown.
-It is organised by Les Croupiers Running Club Cardiff and made possible by the hard work, dedication and 'spirit of the Castles' of those who support and take part in this hugely successful, ever popular but complex event.
+It is organised by Les Croupiers Running Club Cardiff.

-To find out more, read the WCR Race Pack (rules, logsitics, marshalling duties, and much much more about the mighty WCR).
-If you have queries or need further information contact Amanda Thompson, Race Administrator firstname.lastname@example.org
+If you want to know more please read the FAQs or the 2016 WCR Race Pack (rules, logsitics, marshalling duties etc).
+If you have queries or need further information contact Amanda Thompson, Race Administrator email@example.com

 A brief history of the WCR...

 1982 The WCR was conceived at the 1982 club AGM by John Thomas and John Taylor.
 The first Castles event took place one the 17th July in the form of a solo relay starting at midnight from Cardiff Castle and running through the night to Caernarfon Castle.

 1983 6 teams competed, this time running in the reverse direction, starting on the Saturday evening in Caernarfon and running through the night.
 This was a true relay race with a baton being handed over at the end of each stage.
 For safety reasons each runner was followed by a Land Rover.

 1986 Change was forced upon us due to increased numbers of entries with 20 teams now running.
 This involved the current 'staged' relay format and the same format still remains.
 Each year we re-inspect the route and invariably make some changes typically for reasons of safety and access.
 Over the years we’ve modified most if not all of the stages.
 The womens race was also created in 1986.

 1988 Alan Thomas joined the Castles Team helping Race Co-ordinator Reg Rossiter.
 2010 will be Alan's last Castles as 'Race Director'.
 A tough act to follow...